CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 If you with to use a different database for either blastn or tblastx you need to download them and place (or link) the file in the reference sequences directory.
 When running the pipeline, the ``` --params.blast_ref_db_name "database_name" ``` option must be added to the command line.
 (If you are interested in using tblastx approach, please note that it is not the default approach for the taxonomic classification, if you with to use this algorithm you should enable ```--params.taxalg TBLASTX``` as well.)

-__Bbmap resources__
+__Bbmap resources__<br />

 For the cleanning step performed with bbduk, the sequences of the adapters are required.
 Those can be linked directly to the bbmap location.
 However, in the [tar.gz file](https://compgen.bio.ub.edu/datasets/CAPTVRED/REFSEQS.tar.gz) provided the fasta file as well.
+If you prefer to use this file from any other directory you can use the command line option:  ``` --params.bbdukREF "dir/to/location" ```.

 # Running CAPTVRED